Our care homes are different

 Our Wellbeing Leads (formerly Activities Coordinators) do more than just plan activities.
 They connect with residents on a personal level, support them in achieving their goals, and create a fun, social atmosphere where every day brings new possibilities.
 Their role includes everything from 1-1 and group activities, promoting active and fulfilling lifestyles, day trips, and fostering friendships.

-You will be in control of your life and lifestyle here at Renaissance care.
-We’ll work with you and your family to create a care plan that identifies what’s important and offer you choices in all aspects of your life.
+Lifestyle choice is at the very heart of our service here at Renaissance Care.
+This means you remain in control of your life and how you live it.
+We'll partner with you and your family to design a care plan that clearly identifies your priorities and provides you with meaningful choices in all aspects of your life.

 By working together and maintaining the personal connections with the people, communities and interests that matter the most, we believe your time in your new home will be filled with laughter, fun and love.